A Wet Dream on Elm Street

-A Wet Dream on Elm Street is a 2011 pornographic horror film written and directed by Lee Roy Myers, as a parody of the 1984 film A Nightmare on Elm Street.
+A Wet Dream on Elm Street is a 2011 pornographic slasher comedy film written and directed by Lee Roy Myers, as a parody of the 1984 film A Nightmare on Elm Street.
 In the film parody, the Freddy Krueger character has vibrators attached to his fingers, and places women into "pleasure comas" after giving them orgasms.
 Myers produced the film with Tom Byron Pictures; Tom Byron and Myers had previously collaborated on the film The Human Sexipede.
 It was released to DVD format on September 29, 2011.